Horizon-Private-Server/horizon-wiki/up-your-arsenal/bots.md

 ## FAQ
+1. I tried to invite the bot and it says "cpu NOT FOUND"!
+- This is normal.
+Just wait for 1-3 minutes and the bot should join.

-1. How many bots can I invite?
+2. How many bots can I invite?
 - You can invite as many bots as there are slots.

-2. How do I make the bot change teams?
+3. How do I make the bot change teams?
 - To make them change colors, you can use the "request team change" in staging.

-3. Why did the bot leave the game?
+4. Why did the bot leave the game?
 - By default, the CPUs will only stay in the game for 2 hours once they enter staging.
 However, you can have the bots stay longer by adding the number of hours with a dash in the invite.
 For example, cpu4-5 would be inviting a cpu4 for 5 hours of gameplay.

-4. It takes a long time to kick a bot from a game!
+5. It takes a long time to kick a bot from a game!
 - Yeah - it typically takes about 45 seconds.

-5. I think I found a bug!
+6. I think I found a bug!
 - Please post in the `#uya-crash-logs` channel on our Discord.

-6. Where can I find the source code for multiplayer bots?
+7. Where can I find the source code for multiplayer bots?
 - Right over [here](https://github.com/Horizon-Private-Server/horizon-uya-bot).